-2. Survey your target market.
+Survey your target market.

-"One thing an aspiring entrepreneur can do is survey a focus group of the target demographic for the service or product.
+"Survey a focus group of the target demographic for the service or product.
 It is crucial to make sure you are delivering what your customer wants, not what you want.
 This will give you insight into your customer's buying decision and save you lots of experimenting down the road." – Sonia F. Lakhany, attorney, Lackhany Law

-3. Get legal advice.
+Get legal advice.

 "If there is one thing I would advise for all entrepreneurs before officially opening a new business, it's to seek legal counsel.
 We often make the assumption that legal counsel is for when we get ourselves into trouble, but preventative and proactive legal preparation can be the very best way to set your business on the path to long-term success.
 When you call on legal counsel after you've run into a problem, it's often too late or could critically impact your business in both the short and long term.
 Investing in their insight at the start of your business can pay a huge return later on by keeping you out of trouble before you even get into it." – Katy Blevins, co-founder and corporate publicist, The Modern Femme Movement

 Know your tax requirements.

 "You need to get organized with your taxes and fees.
 You have to figure out how much your payroll is going to be in order to make your tax payments timely.
 The timing can vary depending on your payroll.
-You also have to figure out other business taxes such as city, county and state.
-There isn't one list of all the fees you may have to pay so you need to get organized and figure this out ahead of time.
+You also have to figure out other business taxes, such as city, county and state.
+There isn't one list of all the fees you may have to pay, so you need to get organized and figure this out ahead of time.
 Forgetting and filing late can make those late charges add up quickly." – Travis Sickle, certified financial planner, Sickle Hunter Financial Advisors